Accepting OER Grant Applications Now!

 University of Cincinnati Press is dedicated to promoting the endless possibilities that OER offers the academic landscape.
 By encouraging the use of open educational resources, we ensure faculty-teaching and student-learning experiences are affordable, immediately accessible, and part of the digital transformation at UC.

-We are now accepting applications for Textbook Transformation Grants to provide funding for creating, modifying, and adopting open educational resources in University of Cincinnati courses.
+We are now accepting applications for Textbook Transformation Grants for creating, modifying, and adopting open educational resources in University of Cincinnati courses.
 Complete the application here.
+Grant funds are not available for fiscal year 2023.

 The University of Cincinnati Press, with the support of the University of Cincinnati Library and a Next Lives Here 2021 Strategic Sizing Grant from the Office of the Provost, has been designated to Lead the Open Agenda.
 The strategic vision of Lead the Open Agenda is to organize and simplify support for faculty interested in learning more about publishing in open access.